LiveNathan/blog/_posts/2025-11-10-balancing-three-phase-power-a-learning-journey-for-av-technicians.md

 What I've learned is that we need better tools integrated into the pre-production workflow, not separate systems that require duplicate data entry.
 When a Flex user says power calculations would be "awesome and super useful, if you can get it to pull the right info," they're pointing to the real solution: leverage the data you already have.

-The key takeaways from my research:
+Key takeaways from my research:

 1. Balance matters for equipment safety (preventing catastrophic neutral point shift), efficiency, and technician peace of mind.
 2. Aim for within 20% current difference between phases.
-3. Use realistic power values based on actual operating conditions (1/8 power pink noise for amps, maximum draw for LEDs, operating specs for video).
+3. Use realistic power values: manufacturer-specified MLTC or 1/8 power specs for amps, maximum draw for LEDs, operating specs for video.
+Distribute subs and tops across all phases to handle frequency-dependent power fluctuations.
 4. Document your plan rather than relying on field decisions—even if it's just a simple spreadsheet.
-5. Tools exist to help, but the best tool would be integrated into your existing workflow.
-6. Real-time power monitoring technology exists and is proven, but adoption is limited by cost and industry culture—we need to shift from reactive to proactive electrical safety practices, especially for medium and large productions.
+5. For higher-stakes productions, real-time monitoring should shift from luxury to standard practice.

 Whether you're using a spreadsheet, a purpose-built tool like AmpLogic, real-time monitoring systems for larger shows, or just keeping notes, the important thing is moving from improvised solutions to systematic planning—and for higher-stakes productions, from static planning to active monitoring.